Best CSPM Tools for AWS in 2026: Top 6 Compared

 Best for: AWS environments prioritizing behavioral threat detection, Kubernetes on EKS

 Lacework's behavioral analytics add value in AWS for workloads that are hard to profile with static scanning.
-EC2 instances doing unusual things — unexpected outbound connections, new process trees, privilege escalation attempts — show up in Lacework's Polygraph before they'd appear in a CVE database.
+After Fortinet acquired Lacework, evaluate the current FortiCNAPP packaging and roadmap rather than relying on older standalone Lacework assumptions.
+EC2 instances doing unusual things: unexpected outbound connections, new process trees, privilege escalation attempts: show up in behavioral analytics before they would appear in a CVE database.

 For EKS clusters specifically, Lacework's Kubernetes security module monitors container behavior, detects drift from baseline process behavior, and catches runtime threats that static CSPM misses.